SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 When you hit a creature with your natural weapons while you are raging, the beast within you can curse your target with rabid fury.
 The target must succeed on a Wisdom saving throw (DC equal to 8 + your Constitution modifier + your proficiency bonus) or suffer one of the following effects (your choice).

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 * Infectious Fury: Compelled Strike

 Target attacks another creature of your choice within the target's reach.